broadinstitute/warp/tests/README.md

 ## :dna: Overview

-This README serves as a summary of the testing process for the pipelines that exists in WARP.
+This README serves as a summary of the testing process for the pipelines that exist in WARP.

 ### Why test?